jar398/listtools/doc/guide.md

 for taxon concept D,
-then the set relationship between S and T suggests an RCC-5 relationship C and D and vice versa.
+then the set relationship between S and T suggests an RCC-5 relationship between C and D and vice versa.
 If S and T are different, e.g. S ⊂ T, then "suggests" means it's a good heuristic bet that C < D (and similarly for the other relationships >, ><, and ! and their set equivalents).
 S = T is not informative on its